Henrik-Nordlund/IT-Infrastructure-Projects/Lab 3 – Microsoft Intune: Endpoint Management/README.md

 ### Endpoint verification

 The configuration was verified on WIN11-INTUNE-02 using PowerShell.

-Baseline configuration: The Windows Defender Firewall was enabled for all network profiles, while the default inbound and outbound actions were not explicitly configured as can be seen below.
+Baseline configuration: Windows Defender Firewall was enabled for all network profiles, while the default inbound and outbound actions were not explicitly configured, as shown below.

 ```powershell
 PS C:\WINDOWS\system32> Get-NetFirewallProfile | Select-Object Name, Enabled, DefaultInboundAction, DefaultOutboundAction